X-Cld-Error header for general debugging

 For this example, the solution is to either escape the '?' special character (by replacing it with '%3F'):

 Or to fully escape all special characters in the URL:

 Similarly, if the remote server returns an image in all cases, but URL parameter values can change or modify the image that is returned, you may see that you don't get the expected image in the response.
 Escaping special characters in the URL so that they're sent to the remote server can also resolve such issues.

 Other remote errors

-Other URLs that appear OK may receive an error from the remote server.
-Where possible Cloudinary will return the details of that error in our response.
+Other URLs that appear OK may result in an error from the remote server.
+Where possible, Cloudinary will return the details of the error in the response.

-For example, if you request a URL that does not return an image to Cloudinary, we'll mention that in the response, such as this example where the URL fetched returned a HTML webpage, not an image asset:
+For example, if you request a URL that does not return an image to Cloudinary, we'll mention that in the response, such as this example where the URL returned a HTML webpage instead of an image: